The Gathering (2003 film): Filming locations

-The production team visited Penshurst Place in Kent to film at the Barons Hall, which doubled up as part of the Church where the Bishop held meetings with the Clergy.
-The external filming of the church was Wells Cathedral in Somerset, England.
+The production team visited Penshurst Place in Kent to film at the Barons Hall, which doubled up as part of the Cathedral where the Bishop held meetings with the Clergy.
+The external filming of the Cathedral was Wells Cathedral in Somerset, England, and the nearby Vicars' Close.
+Scenes set within the village of Ashby Wake were filmed in Northleach, Gloucestershire, including the market square.
+Hatherop in Gloucestershire, and its Primary School (the school Michael attends) appear.
+Exterior and interior shots of the house were filmed at Wytham Abbey, Oxfordshire.